DPS News

 • Lock sliding glass doors and place a wooden dowel or metal bar in the track of the door.

-• Take pictures of anything valuable and ensure that you have installed tracking software and documented the serial numbers of all electronic devices.
+• Do not leave any valuable items near windows.
+Take pictures of anything valuable and ensure that you have installed tracking software and documented the serial numbers of all electronic devices.

 • Unplug all electrical items, except your refrigerator and timers.